14.1 C

 Option A- Little viable, but the man is a renowned doctor who is respected by his patients.
 People who are this famous often have pride/ego in their public image, thus traveling by Public Transport is definitely not viable.
 This option if given will face resistance.
 Imagine going from driving a Landcruiser to coming in an RTC Bus to the office.

-Option B- Not at all viable, the man loves his SUV (it is imported so costs him a fortune, probably over a crore)- can you just take something this expensive?
+Option B- Not at all viable, the man loves his SUV (it is imported so it cost him a fortune, probably over a crore)- can you just take something this expensive?
 No. It would only make sense if you gift him something equally expensive but again does a Doctor’s family have afforded a crore rupees car again?
 Will it make sense to throw away such prized utility just for environmentalism?
 Plus taking something away from him will only attract resistance as it is done without the consent of the other.

 Option C- Not at all viable, I guess any automobile enthusiast knows that we cannot just retrospectively put a new combustion method altogether in a car and it requires huge mechanical costs to do so.
 Can we do that for a Landcruiser? will it make sense to do it for a Landcruiser?